-We needed a new approach to transporting cells across the world – one that treats cells as the sensitive, living entities that they are, and all of our products can place cells and tissues into a state of hibernation, protecting them from harm during storage and transportation.
+Taking inspiration from Atelerix’s adaptation we designed a new approach to transporting cells across the world – one that treats cells as the sensitive, living entities that they are, and all of our products can place cells and tissues into a state of hibernation, protecting them from harm during storage and transportation.

+Cell-based therapies face even greater logistics challenges.
 Cells as therapies must arrive at the bedside with full efficacy and with no impact on patient safety, yet most autologous therapies cannot be frozen and must be delivered fresh.
 The consequences are very short shelf lives, measured in hours.
 Thawed cell therapies need time in culture to regain full efficacy, with serious consequences for logistics and cGMP challenges.